Umesh1307/Play-Store-App-Reviews-Analysis---First-Capstone-Project---Umesh-Rathod/README.md

 2. Size vs install vs type: As we have observed in the size vs installation vs type scatterplot, the ideal size of the application should be below 40 MB and max up to 50 MB. we have seen that peoples are less interested to install and use heavy-size applications even though the application is free of cost.

 3. Reviews vs install: We have experienced from the seaborn heatmap that reviews on the google play store are highly correlated with the rate of installation.
 Reviews are given by users as per their experience with the application.
-So reviews on the application should be examined properly to get to know the performance of the application, whether it is catering to the need of users, From review, we will get an idea on which aspect to work on
+So reviews on the application should be examined properly to get to know the performance of the application, whether it is catering to the need of users, From review, we will get an idea on which aspect to work on.

 4. The most installed category: As we have explored applications belongs to the category gaming and followed by communication are being installed the most, secondly, applications from the productivity category followed by the social media category are being installed the most, It gives us tips to choose domain as per the customer affection inclination.